Lamb scores 19, Hornets rout Cavaliers 126-94

 The Hornets looked sluggish early on, but broke the game open late in the third behind a 26-11 run that made it a 20-point game.

-Parker, who has been a big addition for the Hornets as a player and as a leader, led the way during the key stretch, scoring on a pair of floaters and then delivering a perfect alley-oop pass to Monk, who soared above the rim after losing his man on a backdoor cut.
+Tony Parker, who has been a big addition for the Hornets as a player and as a leader of the second team, led the way during the key stretch, scoring on a pair of floaters and then delivering a perfect alley-oop pass to Monk, who soared above the rim after losing his man on a backdoor cut.

 Unlike Thursday night, when the Hornets surrendered a 19-point third quarter lead to Russell Westbrook and the Thunder, Charlotte had no intention of letting this one slip away.
 They quickly extended the lead to 29 points when Walker knocked down his fourth 3-pointer with 7:14 remaining in the game.
 He exited the game shortly after.